kaylynnkk/kaylynnkk/README.md

 ## I'm a student at CSULB

-- 🌱 I’m currently learning javascript
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects

 ### Connect with me: